 - Based on seniority

-- Based on classes of employees
+- Based on classes of plan members

 The maximum contribution level is subject to certain tax rules.

 Returns and management fees are two elements that do not directly impact the cost of a plan, but rather affect the amounts that will accumulate in the plan.